pettni/posipoly/README.md

 ## Features

  - Efficient representation of linear polynomial transformations via the PolyLinTrans class
- - Add SDSOS constraints to a Mosek optimization task
+ - Add SOS/SDSOS constraints to a Mosek optimization task

 ## TODO list

- - Create methods to set up SOS programs
+ - Implement class for sparsity patterns and sparse optimization
  - Interface with other solvers than Mosek (or interface with a package like cvxpy)
- - Abstract syntax to make it more user friendly
+ - Abstract syntax to make it more user friendly (add variables, expressions...)